philburk/pforth/README.md

 They will report the number of tests that pass or fail.

-You can also test pForth kernel without loading a dictionary.
+You can also test pForth kernel without loading a dictionary using option "-i".
 Only the primitive words defined in C will be available.
 This might be necessary if the dictionary can't be built.